halbich/AdventurePluginDev/Documentation/custom/programming_documentation.md

 ### UAdventurePluginSaveGame

-This class in itself has little functionality, it just a place for other classes to store their data.
+This class in itself has little functionality, it’s just a place for other classes to store their data.
 But since all game data is in one object, saving a game is as easy as serializing this object, which can be done by calling the Save method on this object.

 Adventure Plugin classes store and load persistent data directly on this object.
 So e.g. UInventory does not have the list of items stored in the class.
 Instead, when you call the GetItems method, it retrieves the current list of items from the UAdventurePluginSaveGame.